tavikukko/monaco-react/README.md

 function App() {
   const handleEditorChange = (ev, value) => {
-    return `"it dosn't matter what you are writing, I am staying here!!!"`;
+    return `"it doesn't matter what you are writing, I am staying here!!!"`;
   };

   return (